ITU-BDSA2024-GROUP14/Chirp/docs/report.md

 ![SVG Image](./diagrams/Onion.drawio.svg)

-Our solution's structure supercedes the Onion structure which means that each of our dotnet projects does not correspond to a onion layer.
+each of our dotnet projects does not correspond to a onion layer.
 Our Core dotnet project correspond to the core onion layer while the Infrastructure dotnet project is split across both the repository layer and service layer.
-In the service layer our DTO's also resides since these are only used in Chirp.Infrastructure.Services and Chirp.Web.
-The outermost layer in our structure contains the frontend razorpages and and the UITests.
+In the service layer our DTO's also resides since these are only Our solution's structure supersedes the Onion structure which means that used in Chirp.Infrastructure.Services and Chirp.Web.
+The outermost layer in our structure contains the frontend razorpages and the UITests.

 ### Architecture of deployed application